sun-yixiao/sun-yixiao.github.io/research.md

 Yaotian Zhang, **Yixiao Sun**, Gongjing Lu, Zhicong Chen\*, & Cheng-Jun Wang\*.
 (Under Review).
 Let Us Not Wallow in the Valley of Despair: The Role of Emotion and Narrative in Fostering Resilience.

+Yaotian Zhang, **Yixiao Sun**, Cheng-Jun Wang\*.
+(Under Review).
+Unraveling the Narrative Labyrinth: Analyzing the Effects of Narrative Structure, Confidence, and Emotion on Twitter Users’ Attention to NFT Transactions.

 Zhicong Chen, Wenting Yu, **Yixiao Sun**, Cheng-Jun Wang\*, & Xiaofan Liu\*.
 (Revise and Resubmit).
 Will the Dark Side of the Internet Lead to More Misinformation Beliefs?
 Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election.